Does Your Credit Score Matter When Renting a Home?

 What is considered good credit for renting?

 A FICO credit score ranges from 300 to 850.
-If you have a score of 650 and below will likely cause problems when you’re trying to rent a home.
+If you have a score of 620 and below, you’re more likely to run into problems when trying to rent a home.

 Your credit score is a reflection of how well you manage your finances.
 It comes into play when you buy a car, ask to borrow money, make a big purchase, buy property, and rent or buy a home.